Qdeeme/XP-Simplifier/README.md

 VERSIONS 1.0.+ :
 - Once updated to newer version -> create a backup of your existing configs and delete whole folder.
 Let the mod initialize the defaults and then replace all new maps with yours but be careful, few changes were made to versions 1.+ :)

+VERSIONS 2.0.+ :
+- No map JSON file structure changes, but new fields were added to the main config.
+Once initialized -> all defaults load to memory, if any change made, config appears.

 ## KNOWN ISSUE: